Zahr al-Bustan fi Dawlat Bani Ziyan: Book importance

 The manuscript documents the history of the kingdoms of the Maghreb and Al-Andalus, particularly the Kingdom of Tlemcen under the reign of Sultan Abu Hammu II. during a period of prosperity.
 It covers political, social, and cultural aspects of that era, emphasizing the relations between the Zayyanids and neighboring kingdoms.
-The manuscript also provides information about the tribes of the Central Maghreb.
+The manuscript also provides information about the tribes of the Maghreb.
 Additionally, it describes the celebrations and religious rituals held at the sultan's court.
 It includes examples of literary production, both in poetry and prose.

-The importance of the second volume of the book lies in its documentation of events that Yahya ibn Khaldun did not elaborate in details on in his work Boughiyat al-Rouwad fi Dhikr Moulouk Bani Abd al-Wad, thereby enhancing its value as a historical source for this period.
+The importance of the second volume of the book lies in its documentation of events that Yahya ibn Khaldun did not elaborate in details on in his work Bughiyat al-Ruwad, thereby enhancing its value as a historical source for this period.
 Its significance is even greater since it is the only existing copy, with the other two volumes lost.
 Bouayad believes that if the first and third volumes had not been lost, this work would have been the primary historical reference on the kingdom.

 One of the criticisms attributed to the author of the text is an excessive glorification of the sultan, focusing on his victories while omitting any mention of his defeats or anything that could harm his reputation.
-Researcher Bouziani Al-Daraji considers that the author of the manuscript had a lower level of scholarship than Yahya ibn Khaldun, describing him as "limited in knowledge and lacking in resources".
+Researcher Bouziani Daraji considers that the author of the manuscript had a lower level of scholarship than Yahya ibn Khaldun, describing him as "limited in knowledge and lacking in resources".
 He also criticizes his style, which he likens more to that of a storyteller than a real historian.

 Editions

-The manuscript Zahr al-Bustan fi Dawlat Bani Ziyan has been examined, studied, and edited three times by researchers, two from Tlemcen: Abdelhamid Hadjiat, Mohammed Ben Ahmed Baghli, and Bouziani Al-Daraji, a researcher from Biskra.
+The manuscript has been examined, studied, and edited three times by researchers, two from Tlemcen: Abdelhamid Hadjiat, Mohamed Ben Ahmed Baghli, and Bouziani Al-Daraji, a researcher from Biskra.
 The editions were carried out as follows: